apache/trafficcontrol/docs/source/api/v5/servers.rst

 	.. versionchanged:: 5.0
 		In earlier versions of the API, this field was known by the name ``cdnName``.
 It has been changed for consistency with others e.g. ``type``, ``status``, etc.

 :configUpdateTime:   The last time an update was requested for this server.
 This field defaults to standard epoch
 :configApplyTime:    The last time an update was applied for this server.
 This field defaults to standard epoch
+:configUpdateFailed: If the last update applied for this server was applied successfully.
+Defaults to false.
 :domainName:       The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`
 :guid:             An identifier used to uniquely identify the server